The ‘Coronasomnia’ Crisis: How COVID-19 Has Affected Our Nightly Z's

 II.
 Interruption of circadian rhythm

 Prior to the pandemic, most people maintained a daily routine.
 From going to work or running errands in the morning to winding down for the night, these actions helped sync the body's circadian rhythm to everyday events.
-With the imposition of self-quarantining and other public health measures, sun exposure has been reduced, affecting the body clock.
+With the imposition of self-quarantining and other public health measures, sun exposure was reduced, affecting the body clock.

 III.
 Heightened anxiety, fear, and uncertainty